Sub-culture (song)

-"Sub-culture" is a song by English rock band New Order.
+"Sub-culture" is the tenth single by English rock band New Order.
 It was released as the second and final single from their third studio album, Low-Life (1985) on 28 October 1985 by Factory Records.

 Release

 The single release, remixed by John Robie, is a drastic departure from the album version of the track.
 Robie's 12" and 7" single mixes feature more club-oriented, electronic instrumentation and prominent soulful female backing vocals.

 The B-side is an instrumental remix titled "Dub-vulture".
-A seven-inch edit of the Robie remix taken from the Benelux version of the "Sub-culture" single appears on the group's 1987 compilation, Substance.
+An alternate seven-inch edit of the Robie remix taken from the Benelux version of the "Sub-culture" single appears on the group's 1987 compilation, Substance.
+This version also appears on the US 12" alongside the longer mixes.

 A collection of Razormaid remixes of the track were released in 1986, which include additional vocals by Deborah Iyall of Romeo Void.

-Making use of the word shaft with its possible sexual connotations, the song seems to be about sexual rejection, loneliness and alienation in an urban environment.

 Artwork

-"Sub-culture" has only a regular black sleeve, as graphic designer Peter Saville reportedly deemed the mix of the song unworthy of his talents.
-Saville's input was present only in a P/S/A (Peter Saville Associates) credit for typography.
+"Sub-culture" has only a regular black sleeve.
+A long-standing rumour held that graphic designer Peter Saville reportedly deemed the mix of the song unworthy of his talents, with Saville's input present only in a P/S/A (Peter Saville Associates) credit for typography.

 However this rumour was debunked in 2017 when Saville stated, "I never had the authority to say that there shouldn't be a sleeve.
 No, all I can presume is that one was not asked for."